 Parent's/Guardian's Signature

-student athlete concussions, including infor Idaho High School Activities Association, a opportunity to review and have reviewed su school athletics leagues or sports is dangered {{Full_District_Name_Number}}, its employees , acknowledge that I am the parent or received from the District information related to rmation from the State Department of Education, the and District Policy 3505; and have had the ach information.
-I understand that participation in ous, and hereby agree to waive all liability against loyees, agents, and Trustees, related to any injury or our as a result of participation in such school athletics
+I, (print name)\\\\\\, acknowledge that I am the parent or guardian of the student (below); that I have received from the District information related to student athlete concussions, including information from the State Department of Education, the Idaho High School Activities Association, and District Policy 3505; and have had the opportunity to review and have reviewed such information.
+I understand that participation in school athletics leagues or sports is dangerous, and hereby agree to waive all liability against {{Full\District\Name\Number}}, its employees, agents, and Trustees, related to any injury or damages that student may experience or incur as a result of participation in such school athletics leagues or sports.

-Signature Date
+Signature

 Student's Signature

-leagues or sports; that I have received from concussions, including information from th School Activities Association, and District , acknowledge that I am a student of twise am allowed to participate in school athletics the District information related to student athlete the State Department of Education, the Idaho High Policy 3505; and have had the opportunity to review the erstand that participation in school athletics leagues or the potential consequences of such dangers.
+I, (print name)\\\\\\\, acknowledge that I am a student of {{Full\District\Name\Number}}, or otherwise am allowed to participate in school athletics leagues or sports; that I have received from the District information related to student athlete concussions, including information from the State Department of Education, the Idaho High School Activities Association, and District Policy 3505; and have had the opportunity to review and have reviewed such information.
+I understand that participation in school athletics leagues or sports is dangerous, and accept the risk of the potential consequences of such dangers.

-Signature Date
+Signature